Aslmmon/Bosta-Task/README.md

 * JUnit
 * AndroidX Libraries

+## 📥 Download the Release APK

+You can download the latest release APK [here](https://github.com/Aslmmon/Bosta-Task/releases/download/v1.0/app-release.apk).

+**Installation Instructions:**

+1. Download the APK file to your Android device.
+2. If prompted, enable "Install from Unknown Sources" in your device settings.
+3. Open the APK file to install the app.

+## ⚠️ Warning

+This is a release APK for testing purposes.
+The app might not be stable and could contain bugs.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues.